-This post was originally written August 19, 2015 after returning from my trip to Alaska.
+This post was originally written on August 19, 2015, after I returned from my trip to Alaska.

-I have just returned from a holiday visiting my friend, Larraine, in Alaska.
-It was part visit (fiber retreat) at her place and part an Alaska Yarn Crawl.
-So much fun, I wouldn’t know where to start so I’ll save it for another time.
+I just got back from a trip visiting my friend Larraine in Alaska.
+It was partly a visit (fiber retreat) at her house and partly an Alaska Yarn Crawl.
+So much fun, I don’t even know where to start, so I’ll save it for another time.

-I still have a few days left of my vacation from work and I plan to hang around home to get some fun fiber time in myself.
+I still have a few days left of my vacation from work, and I plan to hang around home to enjoy some quality fiber time for myself.

-Today I decided to process my Romney lamb fleece I purchased a year or two ago.
-Thankfully, I had already washed it, now I just needed to do some picking and carding.
+Today I decided to process my Romney lamb fleece I bought a year or two ago.
+Luckily, I had already washed it, so now I just needed to pick and card it.

-This got me to thinking of some of the great fiber tools I have picked up over the years on Etsy.
+This made me think of some of the great fiber tools I’ve collected over the years on Etsy.

-Etsy has some amazing craft persons that not only sew, spin, make, but wood working folks that create amazing tools for us fiber fanatics.
+Etsy has some amazing craftspeople who not only sew, spin, and make, but also woodworking folks who create fantastic tools for us fiber enthusiasts.

 Here is my picker:

-I do suggest that you make sure that your tetanus shot is up-to-date.
-Pricking yourself on one of the nails might get a bit nasty if you haven’t had one within the recommended amount of time.
+I recommend making sure your tetanus shot is current.
+Pricking yourself on one of the nails could get quite nasty if you haven’t had it within the recommended time frame.

 IMG_8224